North-Pac/ben-backend-test/README.md

 # Backend Iro Iro

-Please see the Readme for Iro Iro for detailed instructions on how to run this app using AWS s3 storage implementation.
+For detailed instructions on how to Iro Iro using AWS s3 storage implementation.
 See this [README](https://github.com/rsw359/Iro-Iro/blob/staging/README.md)

 Download the Caffe Model from [https://drive.google.com/drive/folders/1FaDajjtAsntF_Sw5gqF0WyakviA5l8-a] Place files for the caffe model in the models directory.